What is cURL?

 cURL error 60 occurs when the site uses an invalid SSL certificate.
 This error often occurs on localhost development environments since these usually don’t have a valid SSL certificate.
 If this error happens on your live site, contact your hosting provider to install a valid SSL certificate for you.

 cURL error 35: SSL connect error

 cURL error 35 is caused by a misconfiguration on the server.
-For example outdated certificate within cURL or a mismatch in ciphers.
+For example, an outdated certificate within cURL, or a mismatch in ciphers.
 Contact your hosting provider for a fix.